conneroisu/awesome-vaults/README.md

-This is an List of Obsidian Vaults that show off features or collections of Notes.
+This is an List of Obsidian Vaults that show off plugins, features, or collections of Notes.

+# New to obsidian?

 [Vault's showing off Dataview](#Dataview)